seananderson/portfolio-review/ms.md

 interest in the topic has expanded strongly in recent years [e.g. @edwards2004;
 @sanchirico2008; @halpern2011; @moloney2011].
 In conservation biology,
 portfolio optimization can be applied spatially.
-For example, @halpern2011 used MPT to maximize fishing profits while minimizing spatial unevenness of marine resources.
-MPT has also been used to optimize decisions about whether to clearcut or retain standing trees [@hyytiainen2008; @hildebrandt2011].
+For example, @halpern2011 used MPT to illustrate the tradeoff between fishing profits and spatial unevenness of marine resource value.
+MPT has also been used to optimize decisions about whether to clearcut or retain standing trees [@hyytiainen2008;
+@hildebrandt2011].
 As a third example, @moloney2011 used MPT to optimize the choice of grazing animals on Australia's rangelands.
 With few exceptions, however, the application of MPT for harvesting decisions has been limited to fishery and forestry examples.

 Finally, we can use ecological portfolio management to choose how we allocate conservation efforts to manage risk for an ecological system as a whole.
 For